BestTimesToVisit.com Logo

 Microbuses (Microbus)

-Tip:Negotiate the fare before boarding, especially if you're not familiar with the route.
-Be prepared for a packed ride, and hold on tight!
+Tip:Negotiate the fare before boarding.
+Be prepared for a crowded and sometimes chaotic ride.
 Learn a few basic Arabic phrases to help with communication.
-Avoid riding at night in less populated areas.
+Keep your belongings close.

 Taxis (White Taxis)